philss/philss.github.io/_posts/2018-11-18-modeling-problem-in-the-tokenizer.markdown

 another side I wish a better modeling, which would make much easier to work inside the [tokenizer][html] and inside the tree construction phase.

-My worries about performance leaded to a poor design.
+My worries about performance led to a poor design.
 I understand that now, and it's a relief to realize it in the middle of the work.
-But the time I spend trying to make it faster for the first version was costly.
+But the time I spent trying to make it faster for the first version was costly.

 ## Tuples x Structs 🤓